 In addition to her coaching knowledge, Kirchner brings a wealth of playing experience at the highest levels of the sport.
 A four-year member of the women's ice hockey team at Boston University, she served as an assistant captain during her senior year and helped the Terriers win the Hockey East Championship in 2010.
 The team made it past the first round in the NCAA Division I tournament during her sophomore and senior campaigns, and played its way into the national championship game during the 2011 season.

 Kirchner was named a Hockey East All-Star in 2011 and earned a spot on the Hockey East 10th Anniversary All-Star Team in 2012.
 Additionally, after being drafted 37th overall by the Boston Blades in 2011, she spent the 2011-12 season with the program and competed as a professional hockey player in the Canadian Women's Hockey League.

 Kirchner graduated from Boston University in 2011 with a Bachelors of Science degree in Special Education with a focus on Moderate Disabilities in students from kindergarten to eighth grade.
 In addition to her coaching duties at St. Norbert, she also spent time as a gym and health teacher at Our Lady of Lourdes Elementary School in De Pere, Wisconsin.

 "I am really excited to be joining the Brown Bear family and being a part of such a distinguished institution," said Kirchner upon her hire.
 "I am eager to bring both my previous playing and coaching experiences to Brown University.
-I look forward to new challenges that the Division I level will bring and also to working with Amy who has had a history of success in the Ivy League."
+I look forward to new challenges that the Division I level will bring."